Curtis Sliwa: Lisa Evers

+Mary Paterson

-In 2000, Sliwa married his third wife, Mary (née Galda), a former WABC employee who also served as the Guardian Angels' national director.
+In 2000, Sliwa married his third wife, Mary, a former WABC employee who also served as the Guardian Angels' national director.
 They have one son, Anthony, born circa 2004.
 They divorced in 2012, after she accused him of infidelity.
 In 2019, she married former New York State governor David Paterson and took his surname.

 Sliwa and Paterson have both stated that they have kept in contact following their divorce, and maintain a good relationship.